neurospin/pypreprocess/README.rst

 QA like registration checks (using nipy.labs), and template-based html report generation using (tempita, jquery, and home-grown css).

+These days, it also contains pure-Python (no C extensions, no compiled code, just Python) modules and scripts for slice-timing correction, motion correction, coregistration, and smoothing, without need for nipype or matlab.

 Check out the wiki at https://github.com/neurospin/pypreprocess/wiki.

 This work is made available by the INRIA Parietal Project Team.